esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_gauge.png
     :align: center

-The trick here is to have parent :ref:`lvgl-wgt-obj`, which holds the other widgets as children.
+The trick here is to have a parent :ref:`lvgl-wgt-obj` which contains the other widgets as children.
 We place a :ref:`lvgl-wgt-mtr` in the middle, which is made from an indicator ``line`` and two ``arc`` widgets.
-We use another, smaller :ref:`lvgl-wgt-obj` on top of it, to hide the indicator central parts, and place some :ref:`lvgl-wgt-lbl` widgets to show numeric information:
+We use another, smaller :ref:`lvgl-wgt-obj` on top of it to hide the indicator's central parts and place some :ref:`lvgl-wgt-lbl` widgets to display numeric information:

 .. code-block:: yaml